ziutek/ziutek.github.io/_posts/2018-04-14-go_on_very_small_hardware2.md

 }
 ```

 Additionally it supports any type that implements *stringer* interface, that is, any type that has *String()* method.
-In the all *case* clauses the *v* variable has the right type, same as listed after *case* keyword.
+In any *case* clause the *v* variable has the right type, same as listed after *case* keyword.

 The `reflect.ValueOf(p)` returns *p* in the form that allows to analyze its type and content programmatically.
 As you can see, we can even dereference pointers using `v.Elem()` and print all struct fields with their names.